 At the end of this course the student will be able to analyze and design simple electronic circuits.
-Introduction to electron devices; diodes, field-effect and bipolar transistors.
-Single stage small signal amplifier analysis and design.
-Logic families.
+Description and operation of electronic components: diodes, bipolar and field effect transistors.
+Diode circuits and applications.
+Single stage amplifier: biasing, small signal models, configurations, analysis and design of amplifier circuits.
+Low frequency response of single stage amplifiers.
+Binary logic circuits.